Dr. Olga Panagiotopoulou BA (Hons), MSc, Ph.D

 Head of the Moving Morphology and Functional Mechanics Laboratory

-Faculty of Medicine and Biomedical Sciences
+Faculty of Medicine, Nursing and Health Sciences

 Clayton Campus, 10 Chancellor’s Walk, Wellington Road

 I am a functional anatomist and evolutionary morphologist by training.
 My research focuses on the mechanical, developmental and physiological determinants of the locomotor and masticatory systems in vertebrates from clinical, conservation and evolutionary perspectives.

 I received my BA at the National and Kapodistrian University of Athens in 2003, my MSc on Human Osteology and Palaeopathology from the University of Bradford, UK in 2006 and then I obtained my PhD at the University of York, UK in 2010, funded by Marie Curie and the Bakalas Institution.
 Following my PhD, I joined the Structure and Motion Laboratory at the Royal Veterinary College as a 3 year Biotechnology and Biological Sciences Research Council (BBSRC) Postdoctoral Fellow, where I worked on comparative locomotor mechanics of large mammals.
 In the last two years of my postdoctoral appointment, I received a EU Marie Curie Reintegration Fellowship on chewing mechanics, during which I rounded my training working closely with Professors Callum Ross (University of Chicago) and Paul Dechow (Texas A&M University College of Dentistry).
 On March 2013, I relocated to Australia to start my first academic appointment as a Lecturer in Anatomy at the School of Biomedical Sciences, Faculty of Medicine, The University of Queensland and in 2016 I received my tenure.